jessicarush/react-notes/life_cycle_methods.md

 ### componentWillUnmount

 The `componentWillUnmount()` method is called when the component is about to be removed from the DOM.
+This is a good place to perform *cleanup* actions such as invalidating timers, canceling network requests, or cleaning up any subscriptions that were created in `componentDidMount()`.

 *Parent component*
 ```javascript